 In early Term 2 we hold Student Led Conferences take place.
 Parents are invited along to share students learning, ask questions of the teachers and celebrate student achievements.
 This process is led by the students.

 This is run as an optional process in Term 3.

 Parents can request a time to meet to discuss learning at a mutually agreeably time.

-Our school is a smoke-free environment.
-There is no smoking allowed on school premises or while escorting pupils on trips.
+Our school is a smoke-free & vape-free environment.
+There is no smoking or vaping allowed on school premises or while escorting pupils on trips.
 We ask that parents and visitors to the school respect these rules.